Kotlin/dataframe/docs/StardustDocs/topics/write.md

 ```

 <!---END-->
-(creating byte array).
+(Creating a byte array).
 Nested frames and columns with mixed or unsupported types will be saved as String.

 The second approach is a bit more tricky.
-You have to specify schema itself and casting behavior mode as `ArrowWriter` parameters.
+You have to specify the schema itself and casting behavior mode as `ArrowWriter` parameters.
 Behavior `Mode` has four independent switchers: `restrictWidening`, `restrictNarrowing`, `strictType`, `strictNullable`.
 You can use `Mode.STRICT` (this is default), `Mode.LOYAL` or any combination you want.
 The `ArrowWriter` object should be closed after using because Arrow uses random access buffers not managed by Java GC.
 Finally, you can specify a callback to be invoked if some data is lost or can not be saved according to your schema.

-Here is full example:
+Here is a full example:
 <!---FUN writeArrowPerSchema-->

 ```kotlin